Paula Tsui

-Paula Tsui Siu Fung (born 1 January 1949) is a Hong Kong singer, with a career spanning over 50 years.
+Paula Tsui Siu-fung (born 1 January 1949) is a Hong Kong singer, with a career spanning over 50 years.
 She was affiliated with the TVB television station until the mid-1990s and has performed for Asia Television on several occasions since 1995.
 Over fourteen of her albums have been certified platinum by the IFPI Hong Kong.

 Personal life

-Tsui is the eldest of six children, having three brothers and two sisters.
-After graduating from secondary school, she worked at her father's salon as a nail technician and hairstylist.
+After graduating from secondary school, Tsui worked at her father's salon as a nail technician and hairstylist.